Home insurance glossary

 Buildings accidental damage

 Additional insurance that helps cover the cost of non-deliberate damage to your home, such as drilling into a cable or putting your foot through the attic floor.
 At Sainsbury’s Bank we include some accidental damage cover as standard.
-You can also add additional cover at an extra cost for added peace of mind.
+You can also add enhanced cover at an extra cost for added peace of mind.

 Buildings insurance